A. B. Freeman School of Business

 Master of Business Analytics

 Tulane's Master of Business Analytics (MANA) program provides recent college graduates with rigorous, quantitative training which allows graduates to translate vast amounts of complex data into manageable intelligence in order to guide business decisions.
-This distinctive degree, which requires 36 credit hours, can be completed in two semesters or extended to three semesters to allow for a summer internship.
+This distinctive degree, which requires 30 credit hours, can be completed in two semesters or extended to three semesters to allow for a summer internship.
+A 4+1 program option is available for Tulane undergraduate students.

 Master of Finance

 The Master of Finance (MFIN) program is designed for recent college graduates who desire in-depth knowledge of finance without the broad-based managerial curriculum typical of MBA studies.
-Freeman's 36 credit-hour program starts in the summer and can be completed the following May or the following December to allow for a summer internship.
+Freeman's 30 credit-hour program starts in the summer and can be completed the following May or the following December to allow for a summer internship.
+A 4+1 program option is available for Tulane undergraduate students.

 Master of Global Management